Argentina Regional Support Office

 The Mario Gulich Institute for Advanced Space Studies offers a 2-year Master course on Space Applications for Early Warning and Response to Emergencies, open to Latin American participants.
 More information available at http://www.conae.gov.ar/prensa/IG.pdf

 CONAE organizes local and regional training activities and workshops on a regular basis, related to all the remote sensing applications indicated above.
-Information on these events will be sent to UN-SPIDER for publication at http://www.un-spider.org/events
+Information on these events are available at http://www.un-spider.org/events

 CONAE (Comisión Nacional de Actividades Espaciales), is the national space agency of Argentina and has a mandate to design, manage and execute space-related projects and activities for peaceful purposes, under the scope of the Ministry of Foreign Affairs and Worship.

 CONAE's actions and projects are developed according to the National Space Program which is periodically updated and extended to ensure that it suits the socioeconomic and productive requirements of the country.
 The 2004-2015 issue of the Program is in force and currently a new revision of it is being developed for the period 2013-2024.

 Argentina's Space Program includes three satellite series: SAC, SAOCOM and SARE.
 Since its creation CONAE has placed in orbit 4 satellites: SAC-A, SAC-B, SAC-C and SAC-D/Aquarius.